 Internships and Service Learning

-Some programs offer internships and/or service learning in various fields, including business, government, the arts, education and non-profit organizations.
+Some study abroad programs offer internships and/or service learning in various fields, including business, government, the arts, education and non-profit organizations.

-An international internship or service learning experience allows you to engage with the community outside your study abroad program, gives you the chance to experience the work culture of your host country, and can enhance your overall academic experience abroad.
+An international internship or service learning experience allows you to engage with the community outside the classroom, gives you the chance to experience the work culture of your host country, and can enhance your overall academic experience abroad.
 Upon return, you may be able to use your experience as the basis for an independent study or post-graduate research.

 Learn the basics: